Mechetel/dFace/README.md

 Using docker, django, postgres

 To run on localhost:
-docker-compose -f docker/dev.yml -p dFace_dev up --build
+docker-compose -f docker/dev.yml up --build

 To createsuperuser:
 docker-compose \
   -f docker/dev.yml \
-  -p dFace_dev \
   run --rm be python manage.py createsuperuser

 To stop all containers: